-We believe that the treatment of aspect interactions should be separated from the definition of the aspects themselves.
+We believe that the the treatment of aspect interactions should be separated from the definition of the aspects themselves.
 We therefore propose a three-phase model for multi-aspect programming:

 - 1. Programming.
 The aspects which are part of an application are written independently, possibly by different programmers. - 2.
 Conflict analysis.
-An automatic tool detects interactions among aspects and returns informative results to the programmer.
+An automatic tool detects interactions among aspects and returns informative results to the programmer. - 3.
+Conflict resolution.
+The programmer resolves the interactions using a dedicated composition language.
+The result of this phase can be checked once again as in phase 2.